 Slaughter Guidelines for Red Meat

-The Animal Welfare Approved program and food label promote the well-being of animals and the sustainability of humane family farms and meat plants.
-We unite conscientious consumers with farmers and meat producers who raise and harvest their animals with compassion.
-Our label adds value to meat products for those people who are raising, handling, and harvesting meat animals.
+The Certified Animal Welfare Approved by AGW (AWA) program and food label promote the well-being of animals and the sustainability of farms and meat plants.
+Our label adds value to meat products for those people who are raising and handling animals by connecting conscientious consumers with farmers and meat processors using high-welfare practices.

 1.0.1 Flooring where live animals are moved must provide good traction to prevent falling or slipping.